Julian-Diaz01/konnektaro-ai/README.md

-# Speech-to-Text API
+# 🎤 Speech-to-Text API

-A production-ready Node.js API for speech-to-text conversion using local Whisper with Firebase authentication.
+A production-ready TypeScript API for speech-to-text conversion using local Whisper with Firebase authentication.

 ## ✨ Features